go-arrower/arrower.org/docs/basics/04-usecases/index.md

 ```

 ## Instrumentation
-The primitives have the advantage that it is easy to write middleware for them.
+The primitives make it straightforward to write middleware.
 Arrower ships with decorators for:
 * Tracing
 * Metrics